kevintruong/til/Deadlock,-Part-3:-Dining-Philosophers.md

 ### Problems:
 - These solutions are slow
-- They have a single point of failure, the arbitrator making it a bottleneck
+- They have a single point of failure - the arbitrator - which can cause a bottleneck
-- The arbitrator needs to also be fair, and be able to determine deadlock in the second solution
+- The arbitrator needs to also be fair, and be able to determine the deadlock in the second solution
 - In practical systems, the arbitrator tends to give the forks repeatedly to philosophers that just ate because of process scheduling

 ## Leaving the Table (Stallings' Solution)